tshakah/pyxis/README.md

 yarn elmbook:serve
 ```

-For a specific documentation about development view the Readme on the sub-repository.
+For more in-depth instructions, development guidelines etc., see the README files for each sub-repository.

-### Generate icons
+### Icons

-Pyxis also includes a repository, `@pyxis/icons`, which contains all our SVG icons.
-We provided a script to turn icons into components within React and Elm.
+Pyxis also includes `@pyxis/icons`, a repository which contains all of our SVG icons.

-You can generate icons by running the following command:
+Automatic _code generation_ lets us turn these icons into React components and Elm functions, by running the following command:

 ```sh
 yarn generate:icons
 ```

-### Build Design Tokens
+### Design Tokens

-Pyxis foundations is a set of constants obtained by the Design Token entities.
+Pyxis foundations is a set of constants derived from the design token entities.

 To generate fresh tokens, run the following command: